 - Serves 4

-Take parnsips to another level by turning them into gnocchi with a crunchy walnut crumb.
-This Christmas dish is vegan, healthy and deliciously festive
+Take parsnips to another level by turning them into gnocchi with a crunchy walnut crumb.
+This moreish dish is vegan, healthy and delicious

 - 400g parsnip , peeled and cut into chunks

 - 600g potatoes , peeled and cut into chunks